 John Michael Uszler, M.D. is the Medical Director of DrSpectScan.org and an Assistant Clinical Professor of Molecular and Medical Pharmacology at UCLA.
 He received his medical degree from the Medical College of Wisconsin (previously known as Marquette University School of Medicine) and his master’s degree in Medical Physics from UCLA as part of his academic fellowship in Nuclear Medicine.

-As a board certified Nuclear Medicine physician he has 3 decades of academic and clinical experience in hospital-based care, including 8 years at UCLA-Harbor General Hospital, 20 years as Medical Director of Nuclear Medicine at Santa Monica Hospital, and now at Saint Johns Health Center in Santa Monica.
+As a board certified Nuclear Medicine physician he has 4 decades of academic and clinical experience in Hospital-based and Private care, including 8 years at UCLA-Harbor General Hospital, 20 years as Medical Director of Nuclear Medicine at Santa Monica Hospital, and completed in late 2017 after 10 years as Medical Director at Providence Saint Johns Health Center in Santa Monica.

 To view Dr. Uszlers Curriculum Vitae please click here

 Dr. Uszler is available for a personal consultation.
-Contact us @ (855) 322-7417
+Contact us @ (310) 428-7064